-In 2016, the FERC approved a new type of ISO market participant called a Distributed Energy Resource (DER) Aggregate (DERA).
+In 2016, the FERC approved a new type of ISOCAISO market participant called a Distributed Energy Resource (DER) Aggregate (DERA).
 The aggregation point is a market resource.
-Participants in the market asked the ISO to evaluate new options for securing DERA telemetry in order to reduce barriers to entering ISO markets.
-Specifically, prospective participants sought to use their existing Internet broadband, instead of the ECN, to the ISO; these participants also requested an alternative to participant-managed PKI.
-The ISO has responded by adding two communications options secured on the public Internet, one of which continues to require use of digital certificates.
+Participants in the market asked the ISOCAISO to evaluate new options for securing DERA telemetry in order to reduce barriers to entering ISOCAISO markets.
+Specifically, prospective participants sought to use their existing Internet broadband, instead of the ECN, to the ISOCAISO; these participants also requested an alternative to participant-managed PKI.
+The ISOCAISO has responded by adding two-a communications options secured on the public Internet which requires the use of a digital certificate, one of which continues to require use of digital certificates.